Select a category and enter your values below

 Multiple conversions

-To convert from pascal (Pa) to kilopascal (kPa), use the following formula:
+To convert from pascal (Pa) to kilopascal (kPa), you simply need to divide the pressure value by 1,000.

 To convert from pascal (Pa) to megapascal (MPa), use the following formula: